StefanoPicozzi/weightwatcher/README.md

 -----

 * Convert to maven project so that build is automated
-* Add docker commit steps to save state of container once configured
 * Add demo section describing test cases for REST Mgmt API samples
 * Add Decision Server container to public repository
+* Add delayed init/profile/shell_script to autostart kie container using curl PUT